tassiluca/direct-style-experiments/docs/content/docs/03-channels.md

 The entry point of the library is the `Analyzer` interface which takes in input the organization name and a function through which is possible to react to results while they are computed.

-Since we want to achieve cancellation, the monadic version leverages Monix `Task`s which is returned by the `analyze` method wrapped in an `EitherT` monad transformer to allow handling errors functionally.
+Since we want to achieve cancellation, the monadic version leverages Monix `Task`, which is returned by the `analyze` method wrapped in an `EitherT` monad transformer to allow handling errors functionally.

 ```scala
 trait Analyzer: